lizmat/Commands/README.md

 ### :commands

 Required.
-The `:commands` named argument expects a list of `Pairs` of which the key determines the command, and the value determines the associated action to be performed.
+The `:commands` named argument expects a list.
+Its values should either be a `Pair` of which the key determines the command name, and the value determines the associated action to be performed.
 The action to be performed can be an actual `Callable`, or a string indicating the command the given key is an alias to.
+Or it can be a subroutine: in which case the name of the subroutine will be taken as the command name.

 If a `Callable` is specified, then it should expect a single positional argument: a `List` of the "tokens" as entered by the user (which defaults to executing the `.words` method on the input string).
-Not specifying parameters on the `Callable` is generally enough, especially if one is not interested in any additional arguments.
+Not specifying parameters on a `Block` is generally enough, especially if one is **not** interested in any additional arguments.

 ### :default